French ship Sophie (1790): HMS Sophie

 On 17 January 1805, Sophie captured the Greek ship San Nicholai.
 She shared the prize money with Fisgard and Beaver, Beaver sharing by agreement with Sophie.

 On 6 May, Sophie captured Dolphin.
-Then on 5 July Sophie captured the Spanish zebeque Francisco de Assis (or St Francis d'Assis). was in company.
+Then, on 5 July, Sophie captured the Spanish zebec Francisco de Assis (or St Francis d'Assis). was in company.

 In March 1806, Commander William Mansell replaced Rosenhagen.
 Sophie sailed to the East Indies in 1808.

 Fate

 The "Principal Officers and Commissioners of His Majesty's Navy" offered the sloops "Sophie, Echo, and Cerf, lying at Deptford" for sale on 12 January 1809.
-Sophie docked at Deptford on 29 June 1809 to be broken up.
+Sophie docked at Deptford on 29 June, 1809, to be broken up.